mmmurphy/frontend-nanodegree-mobile-portfolio/README.md

 * moved style.css to inline "style" element in html
 * moved attribute css to "style" css
+* removed -webkit and -moz css and used standard css box-sizing
 * added translateZ(0) property to .mover so GPU is used for rendering
 * converted pizzeria.jpg into smaller sized .webp images in 200, 400, 800, and 1200 widths
 * used imagemagick to convert pizza.png to .webp format